lwojas/React-state-example/README.md

 # React Scoreboard app

-A simple app to showcase React hooks and animations
+A simple app to showcase React hooks and animations.

+Players can be added and removed from the table, scores can be incremented for each player.

 ## Libraries / APIs